 4.Be Unapologetic about your Goals, but be Supportive of Others

 I’ve been working in sales for a while and it’s been an adventure so far, especially the different kinds of people I’ve met over my career.
 And that includes my colleagues as well.
-One of them, in sales, was a consistent top performer.
-Always met his targets and always the best performer of the month.
+One of them, in sales, was a consistent top performer, and almost always met his targets.
 He enjoyed his success and he was never modest about it.
 However, he was the antithesis of an ‘aggressive salesman’.
 He, in fact, would give his time to his colleagues ( his competition), in helping them strategize, talking to a potential lead and sometimes even closing a deal for them.